ProgrammingWithCybineer/Project_1_Sharks/README.md

-Features
+Features:
 Current Features
-•	User can update user name and password
+- User can update user name and password
-•	Admin can delete user from database
+- Admin can delete user from database

 Future Features
-•	Create a GUI for better user interaction
+- Create a GUI for better user interaction
-•	Allow automatic update of the latest shark attack data.
+- Allow automatic update of the latest shark attack data.